geonnwwoo/Wiki-Search/docs/colorschemeFormat.md

 "ALL-menu-color" should be set to the background color for the menu bar (global).

 "ALL-menu-text-color" should be set to the text color for the menu bar (global).

+"ALL-menu-text-hover-color" should be set to the text color for the menu bar when hovered (global).

 "ALL-menu-scrollbar-track" should be set the the color for the scrollbar track (global)